NMDSdevopsServiceAdm/DataEngineering/Glossaryoftools.md

 VSCode allows you to write tests for your code to ensure it is working correctly alongside having a debug mode which will let you know if there is an issue with the code itself or if a test fails.

 # Circleci
+Circle CI is the CI/CD (continuous integration / continuous deployment) tool we utilise for our automated testing and deployment pipeline.
+It is responsible for ensuring our tests are passing before merging git branches and deploying our scripts to AWS S3.

 # Use Cases
 Tool | Use Case